pittyh6/CSS_transitions-3-12Mths-WebDevStudy-2022-2023/learnedCSS.md

 ### CSS
 * Cascading Style Sheets (CSS)
     * transition
+        * The property that we want to transition & The duration of the transition.
-        * transition-property: background-color;
+            * transition-property: background-color/color;
+                * Color values, like color and background-color, will blend to a new color.
+                * Length values like font-size, width, and height will grow or shrink.
             * transition-duration: 2s;
+                * Duration is specified in seconds or milliseconds, such as 3s, 0.75s, 500ms.